INTERVIEW BIAS ~ WHAT IS IT AND CAN YOU AVOID IT?

-“Interview bias refers to the human error of holding preconceived judgement about your interviewee, consciously or unconsciously, that clouds your evaluation of the candidate, negatively or positively, making the interview less objective and, hence, not successful,” according to an article by Talview.
+“Interview bias refers to the human error of holding preconceived judgment about your interviewee, consciously or unconsciously, that clouds your evaluation of the candidate, negatively or positively, making the interview less objective and, hence, not successful,” according to an article by Talview.

 Common interview biases to be on the lookout for: